khatastroffik/react-text-renderer-components/README.md

 A standard approach consists in calling one of the formating methodes of the `Date` class, such as `toLocaleString(...)` and similar.

-There's a **drawback** of using this approach when dealing with large amount of data i.e. of to-be-formated date values, as stated in the [MSDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString) documentation:
+There's a potential **negative impact** of using this approach when dealing with large amount of data i.e. a lot of "to-be-formated" date values, as stated in the [MSDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString) documentation:

 > Every time toLocaleString is called, it has to perform a search in a big database of localization strings, which is *potentially inefficient*.
 When the method is called many times with the same arguments, it is better to create a Intl.DateTimeFormat object and use its format() method, because a DateTimeFormat object remembers the arguments passed to it and may decide to cache a slice of the database, so future format calls can search for localization strings within a more constrained context.

-Hence, this library is using the `DateTimeFormat` object and its `format()`method to generate localized and formated output according to the component properties as per:
+Hence, this library is using the `DateTimeFormat` object and its `format()`method to generate localized and formated output (according to the renderer component properties) as per:

 - `DateRenderer` is using a `{ dateStyle: "medium" }` format and the optionally provided `locale` property (fallback to system locale if missing).
 The Output is similar to `06.10.2024` or `10/06/2024` (depending on the locale).